 Nunggalan Beach is one of our favorite hidden beaches in Bali, with miles of white sand stretching along the green cliffs and almost no tourists in sight.

-But what really makes this place unique is the Instagrammable shipwreck on the beach, which is perfect for pictures.This guide will explain how you can get there, and everything you need to know before you go!
+But what really makes this place unique is the Instagrammable shipwreck on the beach, which is perfect for pictures.This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay

 Nunggalan beach sits at the bottom of a big cliff, and to reach it you’ll have to hike down from the parking area above.

 That sounds scary, but it’s not at all.
 The hike actually takes only about 20 minutes on the way down and 30 minutes going back up.

 There are a few sections with loose rocks you could slip on, but it’s never anything dangerous at all.
 We wore sandals and that was fine all the way.

 Climbing back up is exhausting!
 Thankfully there’s a little drink shack where you can buy fresh coconut juice on the way back.